SCC Course Catalog

 Satisfactory Academic Progress for Financial Aid Procedures

-Financial aid students are evaluated at the end of each semester to determine progression.
-Students must meet the Academic Standard, the Program Completion Standard and stay within the Maximum Timeframe to remain in a satisfactory status and maintain financial aid eligibility.
+Financial Aid students are evaluated at the end of each semester to determine progression.
+Students must meet the Academic Standard, the Program Completion Standard and stay within the Maximum Timeframe to remain in a satisfactory status.

 Academic Standard

 All Financial Aid students must maintain a 2.00 cumulative GPA (grade point average).
 Cumulative being defined as “all” curriculum classes taken at Stanly Community College regardless of timeframe.
-Classes that receive an “incomplete” grade are calculated as an “F” at the time of Satisfactory Academic Progress evaluation. (reference: Grade Policy located on SCC website under Current Students → Policies).
+Classes that receive an “incomplete” grade are calculated as an “F” at the time of Satisfactory Academic Progress evaluation. (reference: Grade Policy located on SCC website under Academics → Policies and Rules).
 Classes from which the student withdraws have no bearing on the GPA.

-If a student’s cumulative GPA falls below 2.00, the student is placed on a financial aid warning status and notified by the Financial Aid Office.
-The student then has a warning period of enrollment in which to achieve a minimum 2.00 cumulative GPA.
+If a student’s cumulative GPA falls below 2.00, the student is placed on a financial aid warning status and will be notified by the Financial Aid Office.
+The student then has a warning period of enrollment in which to achieve a return to a 2.00 cumulative GPA.
 The warning period of enrollment is the next semester the student is enrolled at SCC and the student is eligible for financial aid assistance during this semester.
 If at the end of the warning semester a cumulative 2.00 GPA is not achieved, the student is no longer eligible for financial aid.
+The student may regain financial aid eligibility by reaching a cumulative 2.00 GPA through self-pay or outside resources.

 Program Completion Standard

-If a student’s percentage rate falls below 67%, the student is placed on a warning status and notified in writing by the Financial Aid Office.
+If a student’s percentage rate falls below 67%, the student is placed on a warning status and will be notified in writing by the Financial Aid Office.
 The student then has a warning period of enrollment in which to earn a completion rate of 67% or more.
 The warning period of enrollment is the next semester the student is enrolled at SCC.
 The student is eligible for financial aid assistance during this warning period of enrollment.
 If at the end of the warning semester a cumulative 67% completion rate is not achieved, the student is no longer eligible for financial aid.
+The student may regain financial aid eligibility by reaching a cumulative 67% or more completion rate through self-pay or outside resources.

 Maximum Timeframe

-All financial aid students must complete their educational program within 150% of the published length.
-NOTE: The 150% Maximum Timeframe applies to “all” curriculum hours attempted at SCC including accepted transfer credits regardless of timeframe.
+All Financial Aid students must complete their educational program within 150% of the published length.
+NOTE: The student should understand that the 150% Maximum Timeframe applies to “all” curriculum hours attempted at SCC including accepted transfer credits regardless of timeframe.
 The SCC college catalog provides a course sequence for each educational program and the number of total credit hours needed to complete the program.
+The published lengths do not take into consideration developmental/remedial credit hours.
 For example, the Associate Degree in Criminal Justice is 68 credit hours in length, therefore, a financial aid student enrolled may attempt, including transfer credit hours, up to 102 credit hours (68 credit hours times 150%) and remain eligible for financial aid.

-Attempted or completed developmental/ supplemental credit hours are not included in the Program Completion Standard or the Maximum Timeframe calculations; however, the completion or non-completion of developmental/ supplemental classes will be counted in the Academic Standard calculation.
-A grade of “P”, “P1”, “P2” or “P3” will count as an “A” and the grade of “R” will count as an “F” for financial aid students and count toward the financial aid cumulative GPA.
-The numbers 001-099 are assigned to developmental or supplemental courses.
-Developmental/supplemental courses do not earn credit toward a certificate, diploma or degree.
+Attempted or completed developmental credit hours are not included in the Program Completion Standard or the Maximum Timeframe calculations; however, the completion or non-completion of developmental classes will be counted in the Academic Standard calculation.
+A grade of “P” will count as an “A” and the grade of “R” will count as an “F” for financial aid students and count toward the financial aid Academic Standard.

 Appeal Process